FLock-io/dAI-doc/README.md

 ```

 ## Validator

 ### How to participate as a LLM training task validator

 Similar to training task, you have to stake as a validator for a given task before you can request a task submission to validate on.

 #### Request a random task submission for a given task

 ```bash
 curl --location --request POST 'https://fed-ledger-staging.flock.io/api/v1/tasks/request-validation-assignment/21' \
 --header 'flock-api-key: <your-api-key-with-staking-on-this-task-as-validator>'
 ```

+In response, you will get a `id` for this validation assignment you are assigned.
+You need to provide this `id` when you upload the validation result.

 After you run the validation script and get the score, you can upload the validation result through

 ```bash
 curl --location 'https://fed-ledger-staging.flock.io/api/v1/tasks/update-validation-assignment/1' \
 --header 'flock-api-key: <your-api-key-with-staking-on-this-task-as-validator>' \